There are plenty of reasons why people use credit cards to make purchases. When used responsibly, they offer a variety

 Credit cards can provide a whole host of features that can add value to your life in ways you might never have even known existed.

-Here is a shortlist of some of the benefits and features of credit cards that customers can take advantage of.
+Here is a shortlist of some of the best credit card perks and features that customers can take advantage of.
 Remember that different credit cards have different features, so check what’s included before you sign up for a card.

 Think of this feature as an insurance policy for items you’ve bought with that credit card.
 It provides cover for items up to a certain value for a limited period of time (say six months) and can be incredibly useful if an item breaks and you don’t have a warranty from the manufacturer.